Mozetsu/mozetsu/README.md

 ## 👽 Greetings Fellow Developer!

-Building tech is <strong>awesome</strong> and possibilites are endless!

-Love going on walks in the countryside to appreciate nature and clear my mind.
+Building tech is awesome and possibilites are endless!
+Absolute sci-fi lover and coding brings that joy to my life.
+Finding the balance between life and work can be hard and that's why I enjoy going on walks in the countryside to appreciate nature and clear my mind from time to time.

 <br>